godmode99/test_gptapi_trade/README.md

 - `ea/` – Expert Advisor or trading automation code
 - `logs/` – log files for debugging and monitoring

+## Coding Standards

+The scripts in this repository aim to keep input/output operations separate from business logic.
+See [CODE_STANDARD.md](CODE_STANDARD.md) for details.

 ## Configuration

 The script `scripts/fetch/fetch_mt5_data.py` reads its parameters from